Adil Rami: International career

 On 5 August 2010, Rami was called up to the senior team by the new manager Laurent Blanc for the team's friendly match against Norway on 11 August 2010.
 He earned his first senior cap in that match, starting at centre-back alongside Philippe Mexès.
 After appearing regularly in UEFA Euro 2012 qualifying, on 29 May 2012, Rami was named to the squad to participate in the finals of that competition.
 Two days earlier, he had scored his first international goal in a 3–2 friendly comeback win over Iceland.
 Rami made his debut in the finals of a World Cup or UEFA European Championship on 11 June in his team's Euro 2012 opening match against England.
 He started and played the entire match, which ended in a 1–1 draw.
 He also played every minute of France's last three matches of the tournament – the remaining two Group D matches against Ukraine and Sweden, and the quarter-final against defending champions – and eventual winners – Spain.

 Rami took part in the finals of the UEFA Euro 2016 tournament, called up to replace the injured Raphael Varane, Rami played every minute of the first four matches (group stage and round of 16) of the finals, against Romania, Albania, Switzerland and the Republic of Ireland.
 However, he did not play the quarter-final, semi-final and final matches against Iceland, Germany and Portugal respectively.
 The host-nation France finished as runners-up of the tournament after losing to Portugal 1–0 after extra time in the final.

 On 17 May 2018, Rami was called up to the 23-man French squad for the 2018 World Cup finals in Russia.
 He announced his retirement from the national team after winning the trophy.
 Rami was the only unused outfield player in that tournament.

 Despite his retirement announcement, Rami was named in Deschamps' squad for three of the four league phase matches of the inaugural 2018–19 UEFA Nations League against Germany and the Netherlands.
 He was an unused substitute for all those three matches, with France failing to reach the finals that was held in Portugal.

+Post-playing career

+In 2025 Rami was a contestant on season 14 of Danse avec les stars.
+He reached the final and came third.
+Rami was also a contestant on season four of Les Traitress in 2025.

 Personal life

 Rami is the father of twins, Zayn and Madi (b.
 2016), with former companion Sidonie Biémont.
-In 2017, he began dating Canadian actress Pamela Anderson and as of November 2018, the two were living together in a mansion in Cassis, near Marseille, in the French Riviera.
+In 2017, he began dating actress Pamela Anderson and as of November 2018, the two were living together in a mansion in Cassis, near Marseille, in the French Riviera.
 In June 2019, Anderson accused him of domestic abuse in an Instagram post, and that they had ended their relationship.

+Rami is a Muslim, and his parents are Moroccan.